Art Links!

 - Subterranean Losers - short episodes (really short, like, under a minute sometimes) about a bird and a cat that live together.
 I'm assuming this is what living in LA is like.

-- Shermy's Forest - weird show with interesting concepts and characters (also has a neocities!)
+- Shermy's Forest - weird wizard show with interesting concepts and characters (also has a neocities!)

-- Set Sail For Candy - Incredibly underrated and stunningly animated.
-This deserves all of it's love and more.
+- Set Sail For Candy - Incredibly underrated and stunningly animated short about candy sailors.
+This deserves all of its love and more.

-- ENA/Hands Up - you know it, you love it... while I try and recommend lesser known animated projects, I just can't NOT mention ENA.
-To make up for it, watch Hands Up, also made by Joel G, it's just as good and deserves just as much attention.
+- ENA/Hands Up - you know it, you love it... while I try and recommend lesser known animated projects, I just feel such a soft spot in my heart for ENA.
+To make up for it, watch Hands Up, also made by Joel G, it deserves just as much attention.

 - Punch Punch Forever! - probably the most Newgrounds feeling series ever.
-Baffling animation and nostalgic style.
+Competitive artial arts with 90s anime inspiration.
 I love anything in a 4:3 aspect ratio.

-- Day Job - perfectly summarizes coworker interactions and the never-ending feeling of dread that comes with a job that you can't see yourself leaving.
+- Day Job - Working at a bowling alley.
+Perfectly summarizes coworker interactions and the never-ending feeling of dread that comes with a job that you can't see yourself leaving.

 Youtube

 - Paul Robertson - if you've ever seen an Adult Swim pixel art bumper, there's like a 90% chance this guy made it.
-He also did the sprite work for Gravity Falls.
+He also did sprite work for Gravity Falls and many more TVA shows.
+Instantly recognizable style.

 - mclydeus - incredible animations.
 My socks flew off when I found out they're made in FireAlpaca.